 The Marshall Islands Association law 2010 governs company law for Limited Liability Companies and Corporations in the Marshall Islands.
 You will find below the key extracts from the Marshall Islands Association law 2010 along with the full act.

-the name of a domestic or authorized foreign corporation shall:
+the name of a domestic or authorised foreign corporation shall:

 The articles of incorporation shall set forth: